faysou/MTools/README.md

    [MTools.zip](https://github.com/faysou/MTools/releases/download/0.1.0/MTools.zip)
    file.

-2. Extract downloaded `MTools.zip` to any directory which is on Mathematica `$Path`, e.g. to one obtained by evaluating `FileNameJoin[{$UserBaseDirectory,"Applications"}]`.
+2. Extract the downloaded `MTools.zip` file to any directory which is on the Mathematica `$Path`, e.g. to one obtained by evaluating `FileNameJoin[{$UserBaseDirectory,"Applications"}]`.